AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-04.md

 So we now get to the actual routes file.

+Create a file `routes.php` next to the `helpers.php` file...

-We will only create the "home" route to start:
+In this, we will only create the "home" route to start:

 ```php
 $router->get('/', 'HomeController@index');